 The result is a comprehensive agreement which will help make protection insurance more widely available.
 It achieves this by setting out principles for participating companies to follow when they are unable to offer cover to a client.

 From the consumer’s point of view, it will mean they will be given help with finding specialist assistance to help them continue their search for cover.
+The industry term for this is signposting, because the insurer directs the client to other organisations who may be able to help them find the cover they need.

 The agreement, which is voluntary, has been signed by insurers such as Legal & General, Lloyds Banking Group, Bank of Scotland, Scottish Widows, plus several key adviser firms, industry groups and associations.
 In time, we anticipate many more insurers, advisers and industry organisations will also participate.